deepdhar/deepdhar/README.md

-### Hi there, welcome to my profile 👋
+### Hey, Welcome to my profile 👋

-- 🌱 I’m currently learning ...
-Python Frameworks, Application Development with Flutter
+- 🌱 I’m currently learning Python Frameworks, Application Development with Flutter
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about any coding related stuff or flutter
 - 📫 How to reach me: ...
-[LinkedIn](https://www.linkedin.com/in/deep-dhar)
-- 😄 Pronouns: ...
+[LinkedIn](https://www.linkedin.com/in/deep-dhar), [Instagram](https://www.instagram.com/_deepdhar_)
 - ⚡ Fun fact: ...
 I have already made some self projects with pyhton.
 You can check them on my repositories😄